Ericsson: Acquisitions and cooperation

 On 20 June 2017, Bloomberg disclosed that Ericsson hired Morgan Stanley to explore the sale of its media businesses.
 The Red Bee Media business was kept in-house as an independent subsidiary company, as no suitable buyer was found, but a 51% stake of the remainder of the Media Solution division was sold to private equity firm One Equity Partners, the new company being named MediaKind.
 The transaction was completed on 31 January 2019.
 In February 2018, Ericsson acquired the location-based mobile data management platform Placecast.
 Ericsson has since integrated Placecast's platform and capabilities with its programmatic mobile ad subsidiary, Emodo.
 In May 2018, SoftBank partnered with Ericsson to trial new radio technology.
 In September 2020, Ericsson acquired US-based carrier equipment manufacturer Cradlepoint for $1.1 billion.

 In November 2021, Ericsson announced it had reached an agreement to acquire Vonage for $6.2 billion.
 The acquisition completed in July 2022.
+In January 2024, Ericson and MTN Group announced expansion of their partnership to boost their mobile financial services on Africa market, as the company appointed Michael Wallis-Brown as vice president responsible for global mobile financial services.

+In December 2024, Ericsson secured a multi-year extension deal worth billions with Bharti Airtel for the provision of 4G and 5G radio access network products and solutions.
+This agreement underscores the growing demand for advanced telecommunications infrastructure as the industry transitions to 5G technologies.